Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Experiments and Evaluations

-{\em 3) Convergence Analysis}: To analyze convergence, we track the agent's average loss and average predicted action-value during training progress.
-According to Fig. \ref{fig:convergence_analysis}, we can conclude that: 1) Our method has better convergence and stability in face of interference compared with original RL algorithms (See Fig. \ref{fig:average_loss_value} and Fig. \ref{fig:average_Q_methods}); 2) For a held-out set of states, the average maximum predicted action-value of each output head reflects the difference as expected (See Fig. \ref{fig:average_Q_heads}), and the final output of the CDaKD agent is synthesised based on all output heads.
+{\em 4) Convergence Analysis}: To analyze convergence, we track the agent's average loss and average predicted action-value during training progress.
+According to Fig. \ref{fig:convergence_analysis}, we can conclude that: 1) Our method has better convergence and stability in face of interference compared with original RL algorithms (See Figs. \ref{fig:average_loss_value} and \ref{fig:average_Q_methods}); 2) For a held-out set of states\footnote{It refers to a fixed set of states \cite{mnih2013playing, mnih2015human} of the environment, which can be obtained by performing exploration in the environment and then used to track the average predicted action value changes during training.}, the average maximum predicted action-value of each output head reflects the difference as expected (See Fig. \ref{fig:average_Q_heads}), and the final output of IQ is synthesised based on all of them.

-{\em 4) Computational Efficiency}: Our methods are computationally efficient in that: 1) In each time step, the extra context division module only needs to compute the distances between the current state and $k$ context centroids, which is computationally negligible {\em w.r.t.} the SGD complexity of RL itself; 2) Only $k-1$ extra output heads are added to the neural network, in which the increased computation is acceptable {\em w.r.t.} the representation complexity; 3) There are no gradient updates through the random encoder; 4) There is no unnecessary distance computation for finding the corresponding context at every update step as the context label for each state is stored in the replay buffer.
+{\em 5) Computational Efficiency}: Our methods greatly improve training performance of the existing RL algorithms, which are computationally efficient in that: 1) In each time step, the extra context division module only needs to compute the distances between the current state and $k$ context centroids, which is computationally negligible {\em w.r.t.} the SGD complexity of the large parameter vector updated in each iteration of RL itself; 2) Only $k-1$ extra output heads are added to the neural network, in which the increased computation is acceptable {\em w.r.t.} the representation complexity; 3) There are no gradient updates through the random encoder; 4) There is no unnecessary distance computation for finding the corresponding context at every update step as the context label for each state is stored in the replay buffer.
 Fig. \ref{fig:computational_efficiency} shows the training time of each agent on {\em Pendulum} and the floating point operations (FLOPs) executed by agents on {\em Breakout}, respectively.